methemate/digitalgarden/src/site/notes/Women in Ministry.md

 </div></div>

-At that time, women were also disruptive during worship (some people say for lack of education; Imo there questions were more so because they are taught by the Aphrodite worshipper).
+At that time, women were also **disruptive during worship** (some people say for lack of education; Imo their questions were more so because they are taught by the Aphrodite worshipper).
 So Paul decree for them to ask their husband.

 > **1 Corinthians 14:33–35**
 <div class="transclusion internal-embed is-loaded"><div class="markdown-embed">